19 July 2021

 - Test and Trace - We are continuing to take part in the Government’s Test and Trace scheme, so would ask that all members of your party either scan the NHS Test and Trace QR code or give details to a member of our team when using our visitor centre or attending our events.

 - Outdoor events, workshops and programmes including family events and guided walks are running again.
 Visit our events page for a full list of upcoming events and to book your place.

 - Events will continue to be planned on the basis of making them Covid-safe.
 This may happen in a number of ways, including limiting group size and ensuring personal space.

 We will continue to reintroduce volunteering, although some activities may still include restrictions on numbers.
 All activities will be subject to our Covid-secure guidance, in line with our principle of safety first.

 Our nature reserves

-We manage more than 100 nature reserves throughout the three counties, and we will continue to ensure that the majority of these stay open to the public, to ensure the local community gains regular access to these vital green spaces.
-In order to help protect our visitors, all bird hides are currently closed.
+We manage more than 100 nature reserves throughout the three counties, and we will continue to ensure that these stay open to the public wherever possible, to ensure the local community gains regular access to these vital green spaces.

 If we need to close one of our nature reserves, the restrictions will be listed on the site’s individual webpage – please check that reserve page before you visit.

-Please note, these dates are subject to changes in circumstance and Government guidelines.
+Please note, all arrangements are subject to changes in circumstance and Government guidelines.

 Doing more to help wildlife